 Here are the jobs you need to be thinking about doing over the summer:

 If you don’t already get your boiler serviced annually, you need to start!
-A service will ensure that your heating system is working as efficiently as possible, and will hopefully pick up anything now that might cause problems later when the weather gets cold.
+A service will ensure your heating system is working as efficiently as possible and will hopefully pick up anything now that might cause problems later when the weather gets cold.
 Make sure you choose an engineer who is Gas Safe registered.
 If you are unsure what a boiler service involves, the consumer association Which? has published a handy checklist of what your engineer needs to look at.